Pteridine reductase

-Thus, the two substrates of this enzyme are 5,6,7,8-tetrahydrobiopterin and NADP^{+}, whereas its 3 products are biopterin, NADPH, and H^{+}.
+The substrates of this enzyme are biopterin, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and two protons.
+Its products are tetrahydrobiopterin and oxidised NADP^{+}.
+It was isolated from the parasite Leishmania major.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 5,6,7,8-tetrahydrobiopterin:NADP+ oxidoreductase.
 Other names in common use include PTR1, and pteridine reductase 1.